spokestack/spokestack.io/content/docs/iOS/getting-started.md

 ### 3. Your free Spokestack Account

 Go to [spokestack.io](/account/) to set up your own account (it's free!).
 Once you've got that, go [grab one of our free NLUs](/account/services/nlu).
-We'll use the `Minecraft` one in this example, but you can choose another, or [create your own](/docs/Concepts/export) if you already have something on DialogFlow or Alexa!
+We'll use the `Highlow` one in this example, but you can choose another, or [create your own](/docs/Concepts/export) if you already have something on DialogFlow or Alexa!

 Once you've downloaded your NLU, unzip `nlu.tar.gz` and add the three files inside (`metadata.json`, `nlu.tflite`, `vocab.txt`) to your XCode project.
 See, that wasn't painful at all!